Can You Still Buy Property for Residency in Montenegro?

 There was no announcement.
 No press conference.
 Just a law published in the Official Gazette, effective eight days later, that quietly ended a decade-long experiment in openness.

 For ten years, Montenegro operated on a simple principle: buy almost any property, and you could live here.
 A studio in Budva.
-A village ruin outside Kolašin.
-Even a plot of land, technically, could unlock residence.
-It didn’t matter what you paid or whether you ever showed up.
+A village house outside Kolašin.
+Even modest coastal apartments could unlock residence.
+It didn't matter what you paid or whether you ever showed up.
 Ownership was enough.

 For years, Montenegro's residency system functioned less like policy and more like an open door.
 Foreigners — mostly Turkish, Russian, Ukrainian, increasingly American and British — bought cheaply, stayed indefinitely, and paid very little in.
 The system worked because it was barely a system at all.
 You could hold a residence permit on the strength of a €40,000 apartment you visited twice a year.